Years 3-5 - ʿĀlimiyyah

 Text: Mabādiʾ al-Uṣūl

-Course Description: In this course, we study a short primer on Ḥanafī legal theory (Uṣūl al-Fiqh) by Saʿīd Aḥmad Palanpuri.
+Course Description: In this course, we study a short primer on Ḥanafī legal theory (uṣūl al-fiqh) by Saʿīd Aḥmad Palanpuri.
 By studying legal theory, a student will learn how Ḥanafī jurists extrapolated law from the foundational sources and appreciate the language they employed in discussing and defending their positive law (furūʿ).
-It will not, as it is widely held, enable one to deduce law directly from the foundational sources themselves.
+It will not, as is widely held, enable one to deduce law directly from the foundational sources themselves.
 From this angle, it is descriptive, not prescriptive.

 • Course Title: TAZK–311: Working in the Community I